kevinaujla/Challengr/docs/STYLE-GUIDE.md

 Example of client code, generic comments almost every line except if doing same thing /***
   Explain at the top of each function, what it does
-    After manually entering the crash driver's information save the crash user obj into the CrashEventObj.crashEvent object
   ***/
   self.saveDriver = function(){
     // Console Log